dprog-philippe-docourt/django-qr-code/README.md

 <img src="{% qr_url_from_text "Hello World!" %}" alt="Hello World!">
 ```

+## Advanced Usage of Tags

+Refer to the [official documentation for tags](https://django-qr-code.readthedocs.io/latest/pages/template-tags.html) for more detailed information and advanced usage examples.

 ### Generating Image Object Representing a QR Code

 If you do not want to use Django tags for rendering QR code in a template, you can simply use the API in your code.
 For instance, `qr_code.qrcode.maker.make_qr_code_image` will return bytes representing an image according to the image_format passed in the `qr_code_options` parameter.

-## Advanced Usage and Configuration

-Refer to the official documentation for more detailed information and advanced usage examples.
+Refer to the [official API documentation](https://django-qr-code.readthedocs.io/latest/pages/api.html) for more detailed information.

 ## Demo Application
 If you want to try this app, you may want to use the demo application shipped alongside the source code.